EkoLabs/eko-wp-plugin/readme.txt

 **How To Use It?**
 * Basic: [eko-video id=<eko video's Id>], example: [eko-video id=MebL1z]
-* Make it full screen by passing full_screen=true as a parameter
+* Make it full screen by passing fullScreen=true as a parameter
 * Control the iframe's dimentions by passing width and height parameters
 * By default, the embedded video is reponsive.
 You can override it by passing responsive=false
 * Example: [eko-video id=MebL1z width=800px height=600px responsive=false]